shrutirani3/GrowthLink/README.md

 2.Navigate to the project directory:

-cd Netflix-Clone
+cd GrowthLink

-3.Open the index.html file in your web browser.
+3.Open the net.html file in your web browser.

 Limitations :